kwiatks/climate-change-setup-oxford/README.md

 ## Where the IBM team will be

-We will be in the ??? room upstairs in the Foundry.
+We will be in the Large Meeting Room (LMR) upstairs in the Foundry.
 Please come along to it to ask any questions you may have.
 We will also be going round to each team if you have made a specifc request.

-For people who wish to use the PAIRS GUI or PAIRS APIs we require to know their IBM ID by 8:20pm on Fri 7th Feb 2020 so that we are able to add you to some special access that has been arranged for the Event.
+For people who wish to use the PAIRS GUI or PAIRS APIs we need to know your IBM ID by 8:20pm on Fri 7th Feb 2020 so that we are able to add you to a special access that has been arranged for this event.

 ## 1. MUST DO : Get an IBM ID

 Go to http://ibm.biz/cloud-account and fill in the form using your Oxford University email address ending in *ox.ac.uk* and a password of your choice.
 You will need to verify your account through the email your receive in your Inbox.

-Your IBM ID can be enabled to a large number of facilities - an IBM Cloud account would have been created for you.
+An IBM Cloud account would have been provisioned for you.

-Once you have confirmed that an IBM ID has been created the next step is to just to login.

-Login to the https://cloud.ibm.com/login with your IBM ID you just created - you will use this account later.
+Once you have confirmed that an IBM ID has been created login to the https://cloud.ibm.com/login with your IBM ID you just created - you will use this account later.

 ## 2. MUST DO : Register your IBM ID to get access to PAIRS GUI